Welcome to Our Blog - Camino de Madrid

 While there is no official beginning to the Camino Madrid many traditionally start at the Church of Santiago and St. John in the Plaza de Santiago, just a few blocks from the Royal Palace and Historical Walls.

-From this location the official route weaves through neighbourhoods and along sidewalks beside quiet roads in Madrid until reaching the countryside where one continues north.
-Once pilgrims leave the city centre of Madrid and subsequent townsites the route follows established trails racing historical Roan routes, farm and forestry tracts, regional trails though national parks, and urban sidewalks and so is a relatively safe pilgrimage trail to follow.
-Perhaps the most challenging (and most rewarding) part of the Camino de Madrid is the climb over the sierra de Guadarrama following a Roman roadway.
+From this location, the official route weaves through neighbourhoods and along sidewalks beside quiet roads in Madrid until reaching the countryside where one continues north.
+Once pilgrims leave the city centre of Madrid and subsequent townsites the route follows established trails racing historical Roan routes, farm and forestry tracts, regional trails through national parks, and urban sidewalks so is a relatively safe pilgrimage trail to follow.
+Perhaps the most challenging (and most rewarding) part of the Camino de Madrid is the climb over the Sierra de Guadarrama following a Roman roadway.

 Like the more popular Camino routes the Madrid pilgrimage is well waymarked in the traditional Camino fashion with yellow arrows, shells, and crosses.

 Likewise pilgrims on the Camino de Madrid still utilize and require the traditional Pilgrim Credential and need to acquire stamps en route.
-As along other Camino stamps are available in albergues (many of which are dedicated pilgrim residences), hotels, churches (when open) and town halls along the route.
+Other Camino stamps are available in albergues (many of which are dedicated pilgrim residences), hotels, churches (when open) and town halls along the route.

 Amenities and Accommodations

-While much of the Camino de Madrid will be familiar to those who have ventured along the Camino Frances, Norte, Portuguese, or even to Fisterra – the fact is that unlike these popular ways the route from Madrid to Sahagun goes through fewer villages and several larger cities.
-This means that often amenities are a little further apart and that one must contend with the fact that the cities of Madrid, Segovia, and Valladoid do not have albergues or dedicated pilgrim accommodations.
-In addition to which many of the albergues are strict in terms of the seasons and hours they have for gaining entrance – as we unfortunately discovered on a number of occasions.
-The result, as we found out, is that pilgrims must place more of reliance upon hostels and hotels rather than albergues on the Camino de Madrid.
+While much of the Camino de Madrid will be familiar to those who have ventured along the Camino Frances, Norte, Portuguese, or even to Fisterra – the fact is that, unlike these popular ways, the route from Madrid to Sahagun goes through fewer villages and several larger cities.
+This means that often amenities are a little further apart and that one must contend with the fact that the cities of Madrid, Segovia, and Valladolid do not have albergues or dedicated pilgrim accommodations.
+In addition to this many of the albergues are strict in terms of the seasons and hours they have for gaining entrance – as we unfortunately discovered on several occasions.
+The result, as we found out, is that pilgrims must place more reliance on hostels and hotels rather than albergues on the Camino de Madrid.

 Comments